chrloch/locust-template/README.md

     scheme ``f"{profileName}.json"``
 * ``StepStructuredUser`` adds features to structure its tasks in logical steps.
     Every step is preceded by a wait_time.
+* ``TryScriptAwareUser`` allows to change behavior depending on whether a user is running in try script mode or not.
+Ideally you should not need this.

 ## Working with profiles